finbourne/lusid-sdk-java/sdk/docs/QuotesApi.md

     QuotesApi apiInstance = new QuotesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the quotes to list.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the quotes.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the quotes.
 Defaults to latest if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing quotes from a previous call to list quotes.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.